Organic Farming Irrigation Systems

 Meanwhile, the water itself can come from the local water utility (assuming one is available), from on-site wells, from rainwater collection, or even from treated wastewater.
 Farmers need to protect their water source to make sure it's clean and to ensure there's enough to keep the crops healthy.

-Organic farms tend to be smaller on average, and so their irrigation systems should match them in scope.
+Organic farms tend to be smaller on average, and so their irrigation systems should match their scope.
 It's hard to beat the simplicity of manual irrigation for a tiny organic farm — you can add water when and where it's needed, and let the rain take care of the rest.
 But once your farm gets a bit bigger, you'll almost certainly need to consider alternatives to manual labor.

-Surface irrigation also can work well for organic farms, especially with closely spaced crops that feature deep roots.
+Surface irrigation can also work well for organic farms, especially with closely spaced crops that feature deep roots.
 Some farms use renewable energy sources, such as a solar array or wind generators, to pump the water uphill to storage tanks, and then release the water and let gravity move it down the fields.